Clean Label Ideas for Bakers

 Help Staff Spread the Word

-Train bakery team members to speak knowledgably about product offerings, whether they’re explaining the difference in taste and texture of certain grains or helping a customer choose between two types of chocolate cake.
-Make sure staffers have sampled new products so they can effectively convey flavor and freshness to customers.
+Train bakery team members to speak knowledgeably about product offerings, whether explaining the difference in taste and texture of certain grains or helping a customer choose between two types of chocolate cake.
+Ensure staffers have sampled new products to convey flavor and freshness to customers effectively.
 “It’s a real opportunity to talk to and listen to customers,” says Hughes.
-“You can see what consumers respond to and that can help drive product mix.”
+“You can see what consumers respond to, which can help drive product mix.”

 What other clean label ideas have you seen working in your Bakery?
 Feel free to share them with us in the comments section that follows.